 - Pura D’or

 Nizoral A-D Anti-Dandruff Shampoo

-My favorite dandruff shampoo product with ample scientific backing behind its efficacy and numerous Amazon and Walmart reviews.
+One of my favorite dandruff shampoo products with ample scientific backing behind its efficacy.
+Numerous positive Amazon, Walmart and Reddit reviews.
 The key active ingredient in this over-the-counter shampoo is Ketoconazole 1%, which is an anti-fungal agent with anti-dandruff and anti-androgenic properties.
 The last of these aids scalp hair growth according to a number of studies.

 Nizoral attacks the Malassezia microbe, the main cause of dandruff in many instances.
-See my post on Nizoral for much more details and discussion of the science behind this product.
+It also reduces hairfall in some cases due to anti-androgenic properties.
 Nizoral comes in a fairly small bottle, but still lasts for many months with twice a week usage.
 I do not recommend more frequent usage or else you can exacerbate scalp dryness and end up with brittle hair quality and texture.
 You can also get Nizoral 2% medicated shampoo with a prescription.

 Neutrogena T/Gel Therapeutic Shampoo